 If you have mobile phone coverage, mobile broadband will definitely work.
-As it uses a 3G or 4G mobile phone signal rather than traditional phone lines, your internet use isn't at the mercy of wires and cables.
+As it uses a 4G mobile phone signal rather than traditional phone lines, your internet use isn't at the mercy of wires and cables.
 It's the perfect solution if you're unable to get standard broadband at home.

 There are several data services that will affect your mobile broadband speed:

 4G – this is the quickest, most up-to-date technology available.
 With a top speed of up to 150Mbps, realistically you can expect an average speed of 14.7Mbps – comparable to faster home broadband packages.
 If you need an even zippier mobile broadband option, some providers offer double-speed 4G in certain areas.